Back to all posts

-A humming motor, a complete lack of power, or a mysterious leak—each symptom your garbage disposal exhibits is a clue to what’s really going on.
-Instead of guessing, you can learn to read the signs and understand the root of the problem.
+A humming motor, a complete lack of power, or a mysterious leak—each symptom is a clue to what’s really going on with your garbage disposal.
+Instead of guessing, you can learn to read the signs.
 Is it a simple clog, an electrical issue, or something more serious?
-We’ve created this comprehensive guide to help you play detective.
+This guide will help you figure it out.
 We’ll break down what each noise and issue means, providing clear, step-by-step instructions for a successful garbage disposal repair so you can get your kitchen sink back to normal as quickly as possible.

 Key Takeaways

-Is Your Garbage Disposal Acting Up?
-Common Issues
+Why Is Your Garbage Disposal Acting Up?
+5 Common Problems

 Your garbage disposal is one of the hardest-working appliances in your kitchen, but when it stops working, it can bring your routine to a halt.
 From strange noises to sudden silence, most issues fall into a few common categories.
 Before you panic, let’s walk through some of the typical problems you might encounter and what they usually mean.
 Figuring out the “what” is the first step to getting your sink back in working order.